-- Process and Selection - June 1st (2 year prior to event) 'expression of interest' to Baseball Canada is requested - Sept 15th (2 year prior to event) bid submission deadline to Baseball Canada - Oct 21st (2 year prior to event) Championship Committee Host recommendations - Nov (Fall Convention 2 year prior to event) ratification of Championship Host - Principles - Championships are awarded 2 years prior to the event, using the process described above. - Baseball Canada will only accept, single year bid or 2 consecutive (multi-year) bid. - In the case of a 2 consecutive year bid proposal, the Championship can be awarded for the entire multi-year bid.
-Example, bid Sept 2024 for hosting 2026 & 2027 event(s). - In the event that no host exists for a Championship tournament, the Board will consider, at any time, a recommendation from the Championship Committee to fill a host vacancy in a timely manner.
+- Process and Selection - June 1st (2 year prior to event) 'expression of interest' to Baseball Canada is requested - Sept 15th (2 year prior to event) bid submission deadline to Baseball Canada - Oct 21st (2 year prior to event) Championship Committee Host recommendations - Nov (Fall Convention 2 year prior to event) ratification of Championship Host - Principles - Championships are awarded 2 years prior to the event, using the process described above. - Baseball Canada will accept a single year bid or a multi-year bid. - In the case of a 2 consecutive year bid proposal, the Championship can be awarded for the entire multi-year bid.
+Example, bid Sept 2026 for hosting 2028 & 2029 event(s). - In the event that no host exists for a Championship tournament, the Board will consider, at any time, a recommendation from the Championship Committee to fill a host vacancy in a timely manner.